Not sure what to do in Flores, Guatemala? Worry not, we are here to help.

 How Many Days To Stay In Flores, Guatemala

 With so many attractions in Flores and so many spots to relax, you can spend weeks in Flores.
 But what is the ideal time to stay in Flores if you just want to see the best of it?

-Depending on what time of the day you arrive in Flores, you should able to see most of the things in 2 to 3 days.
-Two full days is the perfect amount of time but if you are arriving in Flores late in the evening, you might want to stay a total of three days (or 2.5 days in that case).
+Depending on what time of the day you arrive in Flores, you should be able to see most of the things in 3 days.
+Three full days is the perfect amount of time but if you are arriving in Flores late in the evening, you might want to stay a day longer.

 Day one should be spent properly relaxing and exploring the Flores island.
-Visiting Jorge’s Rope Swing or Playa Chechenal Peten and then watching the sunset with a cold drink in your hand.
+Visiting Jorge’s Rope Swing and then watching the sunset with a cold drink in your hand.